SyedSherazHussain/UNO/README.md

 # **Technical Architecture**
-  A detailed architecture diagram for the project linking the various functions and modules used to the main loop has been attached to this file
+  A detailed architecture diagram for the project linking the various functions and modules to the main loop has been attached to this file.

 # **How to deploy the program**